 Window Doors

-Doors with set-in windows are a classic design element that brings in light and act as their own visual enhancers in a space, especially if they are facing a gorgeous natural scene like a garden.
+Doors with set-in windows are a classic design element that brings in light and acts as visual enhancers in a space, especially if they face a gorgeous natural scene like a garden.
 It’s like getting a three-dimensional natural painting.
 But if you want privacy and style, they’re a challenge.

 A great choice for window doors is basic blinds, but if you want some more style and flair in your home, consider fabric blinds.
 Like bay windows, you can also hang a large, floor-length curtain in front of a window door.
 That way, you can shut out light or add privacy when needed, but the pulled-back curtain will still allow full functionality of the door.